hlascelles/samudra/pages/about.md

 <h4>Maximum impact projects</h4>
-Since we are not bound by trying to maximise our profit, we are free to work on projects with the highest potential impact.
+Since we are not bound by trying to maximise our profit, we are free to work on projects with the highest estimated impact.
 As our first challenge we picked marine plastic pollution because it is an urgent matter.
 It is <a href="https://science.sciencemag.org/content/347/6223/768" target="_blank">estimated</a> that {{site.data.language.amount_of_plastic_entering_oceans_annually}} of plastic waste ends up in our oceans annually, and the amount is growing every year.
 {{site.data.language.percentage_of_plastic_pollution_originating_in_se_asia}} of this plastic pollution originates on land in Southeast Asia, additional 40% comes from other regions and the remaining {{site.data.language.percentage_of_plastic_pollution_originating_offshore : "20%"}} originates offshore, mainly from fishing, shipping and oil industries.